secure-software-engineering/Jimple-Interpreter/README.md

 ## Writing or changing system tests

 > The existing test cases are really just a starting point.
-Makes sure to add test cases for all sorts of corner cases you can come up with!
+Make sure to add test cases for all sorts of corner cases you can come up with!

 The system test directory structure looks as follows: